 Standards-aligned item banks, included with Galileo K-12, cover grades K-12 with more than 161,000 items.
-These secure benchmark items and community (formative) items are in reading, math, science, and social studies.
+These secure benchmark items and community (formative) items are in reading, math, and science.
 Nineteen different item types are available including technology-enhanced items (TEI).
 Powerful metadata is available for items and passages such as Item Response Theory (IRT) item parameters, Depth of Knowledge (DOK) level, standard, scoring rules, answer rationales, Lexile®, and Flesch-Kincaid readability.

 Jack Bergan, founder of ATI and creator of Galileo K-12, explains what sets Galileo K-12 apart from other assessments on the market today.
 Watch this brief, informative interview to learn more about the origins, science, and processes of Galileo K-12.